Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 Step 3: Maintain Customer Loyalty & Advocacy

 Actively engaging with current customers is more than a monthly newsletter, though that is a great place to start.
-Other ideas for creating lasting customer relationships that help feed your full-funnel marketing strategy include:

 - Targeted digital advertisements to current users or lookalike audiences